kratman/ChatBot/README.md

 ### Introduction

-Gabbie is a simple artifical intelligence (i.e. a chat bot) for learning and teaching machine learning techniques.
+Gabbie is a simple artificial intelligence (i.e. a chatbot) for learning and teaching machine learning techniques.

 Gabbie uses a Markov chain model to mimic the speech patterns in books.